DoodlesEpic/Doodles.dev/README.md

 ## About

 Hello, my name is Eduardo, but you can call me Doodles.
-This is my little personal website I've made with blog posts, projects, and contact information.
+This is my little personal website with blog posts, projects, and contact information.
 This website was developed using Jekyll, currently available on [eduardomoraes.xyz](https://eduardomoraes.xyz).
-Right now it's deployed from Netlify at the URL [doodlesepic.netlify.app](https://doodlesepic.netlify.app), so the GitHub pages deployment isn't activelly mantained.
+Right now it's deployed from Netlify at the URL [doodlesepic.netlify.app](https://doodlesepic.netlify.app), so the GitHub pages deployment isn't actively maintained.

 ## License